oscdoctest/Qi-Docs/docs/OMF_Ingress_Subscriptions.rst

 Subscriptions
 =============

-Subscription information A Subscription is used to consume data from a topic.
+A Subscription is used to consume data from a topic.
 Multiple subscriptions can retrieve data from a single topic.

 There are two types of Subscriptions with different behaviors.